 The penalties for driving without a license vary depending on several factors, including the state you live in, whether the license was suspended or revoked, and whether this was your first offense.

-In Wisconsin, fines for driving without a license start at just $50, but they increase substantially (up to $2,500) for subsequent offenses.
+Wisconsin, fines for driving without a license start at just $50, but they increase substantially (up to $2,500) for subsequent offenses.
 The state may also suspend or revoke your license and impound your vehicle.

-In DC, even a first-time offense will net you a fine of $2,500 and possible imprisonment for up to a year.
+District of Columbia, even a first-time offense will net you a fine of $2,500 and possible imprisonment for up to a year.

 Broadly speaking, here are the penalties you may face for driving without a license.